Learn-Write-Repeat/Open-contributions/Ananthakrishnan_Python_sets.md

     {'WagonR', 'Verna', 'Swift'}
 ***NOTE : A set contains only unique elements but at the time of set creation, multiple duplicate values can also be passed.
 Order of elements in a set is undefined and is unchangeable.
 Type of elements in a set need not be the same, various mixed up data type values can also be passed to the set.***

+## Access Items
+ - You cannot access items in a set by referring to an index or a key.

+ - But you can loop through the set items using a for loop, or ask if a specified value is present in a set, by using the in keyword.